Media advisory

 Programs and classes

-All classes and programs at community centres and arenas will be cancelled as of noon today.
+All rentals will also resume at noon, and scheduled rentals will be refunded without penalty.
 Where possible, cancelled classes and bookings will be rescheduled to a later date.
 Those with facility bookings will be contacted.
 Scheduled rentals may be cancelled without penalty by contacting the Customer Service Centre at 905-615-4100 or by email at facility.rentals@mississauga.ca.

 Online services